 After setting all the corners, the cube will look like this-

 Step 4: Make the second layer by matching all four edges at the lateral faces.
 First, match the color of the top layer edge with its center layer and observe the other part of the piece i.e top facing color.

 - Case 1: If the other part color matches with the centerpiece at the right side, then apply the algorithm U R U’ R’ U’ F’ U F.

 - Case2: If the other part color matches with the centerpiece at the left side, then apply the algorithm U’ L’ U L U F U’ F’.

 After applying this to all other pieces, the cube will look like this-

 Step 5: Make the yellow cross on the top layer by applying the simple algorithm F R U R’ U’ F’ 1-3 times as shown below.

 Step 6: Now match any one edge of the top layer with the centerpiece in the middle layer, and then apply the algorithm F R U R’ U’ F’ until all the edges are matched.

-Step 7: Now to match all the corner pieces on the top layer, first see the corner which is already being matched and keep it as the front face (combination of green yellow-orange in this case) and apply the algorithm U R U L U R’ U’ L’.
+Step 7: Now to match all the corner pieces on the top layer, first see the corner which is already being matched and keep it as the front face and towards the right.
+If none of the corner pieces are in the right place, you can hold the cube in any orientation with the unmatched pieces on top and apply the algorithm U R U’ L’ U R’ U’ L.